qgindi/LibreAutomate/Other/DocFX/_doc/editor/Git, backup, sync.md

 - Maintenance - tools to compact the Git repository.
 - Git setup - Git setup dialog.

-When you need something more, use a [Git GUI software](https://git-scm.com/downloads/guis) or Git command line.
+## Remarks

+LibreAutomate uses Git command line programs to perform most of the work.
+Therefore Git must be installed.
+Either private Git (in LibreAutomate folder) or regular Git.
+Often LibreAutomate prints the used command line (blue text), and sometimes also the output text (red if failed).

+Files and folders imported as links usually are not in the workspace folder and therefore are not included in backup.

+The current branch must be "main".
+Else Git menu commands refuse to work.

+### Other Git software

+Git has many features not included in the Git menu.
+To name a few:
+- See the commit history.
+- See workspace changes since the last commit, and changes in each commit.
+- Restore files from a backup (ie from a commit).
+- Pull and merge diverged commits.
+- Use branches.

+Git can be used via command line.
+Or you can install a [Git GUI client](https://git-scm.com/downloads/guis).
 Try [GitHub Desktop](https://desktop.github.com/), it's free and easy to use.
 In its File menu select "Add local repository" and add the workspace folder.

-## Remarks

-Files and folders imported as links usually are not in the workspace folder and therefore are not included in backup.
+If you need a GUI client with more features, try TortoiseGit.

+When using external Git software to manage the current LibreAutomate workspace, you can temporarily exit LibreAutomate.
+It isn't necessary, however you should know that:
+- If external Git software made changes in the workspace while LibreAutomate is running, click "Reload workspace" in the Git menu.
+- LibreAutomate saves everything when another app becomes active (active window).
+Still there is a small possibility that it may change some workspace files while you use Git.

+Use external Git software carefully.
+Else it can modify workspace files not as you wanted.
+Consider making a temporary copy of entire workspace folder.
+The Git menu is safer; the Pull command can modify workspace files, but the old version isn't lost anyway.

 ### Sync